 Novel Interventions in Criminal Justice Populations Division

 A large randomized trial of oral naltrexone in probationers with opiate dependence has recently been completed.
-Currently, the Division is the lead site for a pilot multi-site trial of depot (injectable) naltrexone.
-Under review are plans for a large scale multi-site study.
-In this study, a total of 400 opiate-dependent patients who are on probation or parole will be randomized to receive either monthly depot naltrexone injections or treatment-as-usual in an effort to study relapse in this population.
+The Division concluded a pilot multi-site trial of depot (injectable) naltrexone.
+Currently, the Division is the lead site for a large scale multi-site study.
+In this study, a total of 308 opiate-dependent patients who are on probation or parole were randomized to receive either monthly depot naltrexone injections or treatment-as-usual in an effort to study relapse in this population.
 The Division is also beginning a clinical trial of depot naltrexone in the management of repeat DUI offenders.

 Cornish, J.W., Metzger, D., Woody, G.E., Wilson, D., McLellan, A.T., Vandergrift, B. and O’Brien, C.P.: Naltrexone pharmacotherapy for opioid dependent federal probationers.
 Journal of Substance Abuse Treatment, 14(6):529-534, 1997.